Mannheim (electoral district): Members

 The constituency has been held by the Social Democratic Party (SPD) during all but four Bundestag terms since its creation.
 It was first represented by Carlo Schmid from 1949 to 1972, followed by Werner Nagel from 1972 to 1990.
 Siegfried Vergin then served one term.
 Egon Jüttner of the Christian Democratic Union (CDU) was elected in 1994, but Lothar Mark regained the constituency for the SPD in 1998, and served until 2009.
 Former member Jüttner was elected again in 2009, and served until 2017.
 Nikolas Löbel of the CDU was elected in 2017.
 Isabel Cademartori won the constituency for the SPD in 2021.
+The seat has been vacant since the 2025 election.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CDU candidate won the most votes in this constituency, due to the low winning percentage, the constituency seat will remain vacant as not enough second (party) votes were won to be allocated this seat.